-Haplotype variations: Due to limitation of the currently available technology, it is not always feasible to find the exact copy number for a certain clone.
+Haplotype variations: Because of limitations inherent to the currently available technology, it is not always feasible to find the exact copy number for a certain clone.
 However, the wide deviation from the average suggests that the copy numbers show a wide range of variations.
 This effect is consistent with our assumption that it is possible for a haploid to have more than one copy of an allele or a combination of alleles due to amplification, deletion and recombination events.